Tailgating Season Has Begun!

 - 2 hours before kick-off, the Marching Knights perform outside the Student Union.

-- 1.5 hours before kickoff, the band marches down Memory Mall, stopping to play school songs in front of the Addition Financial Arena.
+- 1.5 hours before kickoff, the band marches down Memory Mall, stopping to play the school songs in front of the Addition Financial Arena.

 - 1 hour before kickoff the March to Victory begins, with Knightro, Pegasus, the Spirit Squad, and the Marching Knights leading fans into the game.